Mapping First Lady Blues (and Pinks)

 Molly Hankwitz Cox

-Jacqueline Lee Bouvier Kennedy Onassis’ spectacular public image possessed a mystique which reached into the psyche of many Americans of her generation.
-In the public eye, she exuded a beauty, taste, youth and breeding, unparalleled in American society; a modern queen.
-She was also a politician’s wife, a President's wife, an exact replica in female form of JFK's desire to lead; passionately involved, well-dressed, always in front of the camera, yet, deeply private.
-Due to her energy and birthright, she was a signifier of classic, educated, aristocratic good looks and values; exuding an elegant confidence; what Kennedy himself signified with his Harvard education and possessed as member of the Kennedy "clan."
+Jacqueline Lee Bouvier Kennedy Onassis’ spectacular public image possessed a mystique which reached deep into the psyche of her generation.
+To the public eye, she exuded taste, youth, beauty, and breeding unparalleled in American society; a modern queen.
+She was a politician’s wife; a President's wife, an exact replica in female form of JFK's desire to lead.
+Jackie was passionate, involved, well-dressed, always careful in the eye of the camera, yet, sincerely, reclusively, attractively...private.
+With her particular energy and birthright, Jackie exuded classic, well-educated, aristocratic good looks and values, and an elegant confidence; what Kennedy himself signified with his Harvard education and possessed as member of the Kennedy "clan."

 Auras of Exclusion and the Feminine Mystique